JimmyRaill/KRAKENBOTZYN/replit.md

 # Kraken Trading Bot - Self-Learning AI Edition

 ## Overview
 This project is an intelligent, self-learning cryptocurrency trading bot designed for the Kraken exchange.
 Its core purpose is to provide autonomous trading capabilities, continuously improve through self-learning, and offer a conversational AI interface for user interaction and insights.
-The bot includes robust risk management features, bracket orders, and a daily loss kill-switch, aiming to monitor markets 24/7 and manage the entire trading workload.
+The bot features **pure market-only execution** (no stop-loss or take-profit orders), fee-aware trading, robust risk management, rate limiting, and a daily loss kill-switch, aiming to monitor markets 24/7 and manage the entire trading workload.
 The ambition is to automate trading completely, allowing users to focus on higher-level strategy rather than daily execution.

+**Recent Major Update (Nov 2025)**: Complete architectural pivot from bracket-based to market-only execution due to Kraken API limitations.
+System now uses pure market buy/sell orders with fee-awareness, rate limiting, and SL-independent position sizing.

 ## User Preferences
 - User prefers to be called: jimmy